Table of Contents

 In this post, we will expand on how the onset of monsoon brings additional illnesses.
 We will also give you some monsoon health tips.
 Read on so that you can enjoy this weather without worrying.

 Rains are capable of changing everything.
 Monsoons in India can alter the pace of wind, the context of a story, lousy mood, water scarcity, the appearance of roads, traffic flow, and sadly, your health.
 As the weather transits into the mode of rainfall, India is hit by numerous ailments.
-Let’s look into these ailments in details.
+Let’s look into these ailments in detail.

 Ailments That Arise With Monsoon in India

-Some of the most common ailments that arise with Monsoon in India include Malaria, Dengue, Chikungunya, Cholera, Viral fever, Diarrhea, Typhoid.
+Some of the most common ailments that arise with Monsoon in India include Malaria, Dengue, Chikungunya, Cholera, Viral fever, Diarrhea, and Typhoid.